JamesHuckle/My-Portfolio/AlgorithmicTrading/README.md

   * Global vectors for word representation (GloVe).
 Altered for candlesticks
 * **Technical analysis**:
   * Donchian channel (e.g n week high and low) and moving averages

+## Exploitable phenomena (alpha)
+The following patterns show a propensity to be repeated across financial time series data and can therefore be successfully modeled by machine learning techniques.
+-	Mean reversion (auto correlation)
+-	Volatility compression and expansion
+-	Distressed market participants
+-	Institutional rebalancing (to the extent that is can be predictable)
+-	Algorithmic or human driven patterns of buying a selling
+-	Momentum
+-	Breakouts
+-	Trends
+-	Trading ranges
+-	Market reversals

 # Deep learning
 * Results